adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 x += - learning_rate * dx / (np.sqrt(cache) + eps)
 ```

 Notice that the variable $cache$ has size equal to the gradient matrix, and keeps track of per-parameter sum of squared gradients.
 This is then used to normalize the parameter update step, element-wise.
 The net effect is that parameters that receive big gradients will have their effective learning rate reduced, while parameters that receive small or infrequent updates will have their effective learning rate increased.
-The nice thing about Adagrad is that it requires no manual tuning of the learning rate, and it "just works".
-However, Adagrad's main weakness is its accumulation of the squared gradients in the denominator: Since every added term is positive, the accumulated sum keeps growing during training.
-This in turn causes the learning rate to shrink and eventually become infinitesimally small, at which point the algorithm is no longer able to acquire additional knowledge.
+Amusingly, the square root operation turns out to be very important and without it the algorithm performs much worse.
+The smoothing term $eps$ (usually set somewhere in range from 1e-4 to 1e-8) avoids division by zero.
+A downside of Adagrad is that in case of Deep Learning, a monotonically decreasing learning rate usually proves too aggressive and stops learning too early.

-**RMSprop** is a very effective, but currently unpublished adaptive learning rate method.
+**RMSprop:** A very effective, but currently unpublished adaptive learning rate method.
 Amusingly, everyone who uses this method in their work currently cites slide 29 of [Lecture 6](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) of Geoff Hinton's Coursera class.
 The RMSProp update adjusts the Adagrad method in a very simple way in an attempt to reduce its aggressive, monotonically decreasing learning rate.
 In particular, it uses a moving average of squared gradients instead.
-Letting the running average be computed with discounting factor $\rho$:

 ```python
 cache = decay_rate * cache + (1 - decay_rate) * dx**2
 x += - learning_rate * dx / (np.sqrt(cache) + eps)
 ```

 Here, $decay\_rate$ is a hyperparameter and typical values are [0.9, 0.99, 0.999].
-Notice that the $x+=$ update is identical to Adagrad, but the $cache$ variable is a "leaky".
+Notice that the $x+=$ update is identical to Adagrad.
 Hence, RMSProp still modulates the learning rate of each weight based on the magnitudes of its gradients, which has a beneficial equalizing effect, but unlike Adagrad the updates do not get monotonically smaller.

-**Adam** is a recently proposed method that some say works well in practice and compares favorably to RMSProp.
-The full Adam update also includes a bias correction mechanism, but the information above should give you a reasonable idea of the method.
-For more details see the [paper](http://arxiv.org/abs/1412.6980), or the [slides](http://cs231n.github.io/neural-networks-3/#ada).
+**Adam:** Works well in practice and compares favorably to RMSProp.
+For more details see the [paper](http://arxiv.org/abs/1412.6980).

 ```python
 # Adam update